 "Found in Translation demonstrates LACMA's ongoing commitment to Latin American art from the pre-Hispanic period to the present day," said LACMA CEO and Wallis Annenberg Director Michael Govan.
 "This groundbreaking exhibition highlights the unique strength of an encyclopedic museum.
-Curators from many different departments contributed to the catalogue and advised on object selection, from works of decorative arts and design, art of the ancient Americas, and Latin American art to costume and textiles, photography, and Modern art."
+Curators from many different departments leveraged their expertise to contribute to the catalogue and advise on object selection, from works of decorative arts and design, art of the ancient Americas, and Latin American art to costume and textiles, photography, and Modern art."

 "In organizing Found in Translation, we have made it a priority to acquire for LACMA's collection Mexican and California objects that speak to a dialogue between the two places," said Wendy Kaplan and Staci Steinberger.
-"Modern Mexican design purchases include posters from the 1968 Mexico City Olympics, a Hand Chair by Pedro Friedeberg, ceramics by Felix Tissot, and enamels by Miguel Pineda, which are all highlights of the exhibition."
+"Modern Mexican design treasures include posters from the 1968 Mexico City Olympics, a Hand Chair by Pedro Friedeberg, ceramics by Felix Tissot, and enamels by Miguel Pineda, which are all highlights of the exhibition."